 2. Guided yoga work out

-This gentle work out with yoga teacher, Anna Brook, will help relieve stress and tension and leave you feeling relaxed and recharged.
+This gentle work out with yoga teacher, Anna Brook, will help relieve stress and anxiety and leave you feeling relaxed and recharged.

 Gentle stretching exercises, which use your body's own weight as a source of resistance, have been shown to improve circulation and reduce the pain and inflammation associated with arthritis.
 Stretching can also help to keep your joints supple and mobile.
 Try this simple stretching routine when you wake up in the morning to help you prepare for the day ahead.